About Us

 Founders

-have been co-owners of Orange Tree Imports, an award-winning gift and gourmet shop on Monroe Street in Madison, Wisconsin, since 1975.
-Dean’s passion for Handel stems from his love of singing and playing the piano, as well an appreciation of the work of musicians ranging from The King’s Singers to B. B. King.
-He shares Orange’s interests in the theater, Celtic harp music, and all things Danish.
+have co-owned Orange Tree Imports, an award-winning gift and gourmet shop on Monroe Street in Madison, Wisconsin, since 1975.
+The Handel Aria Competition was inspired by Dean’s passion for Handel, which stemmed from his love of singing and playing the piano, as well an appreciation of the work of musicians ranging from The King’s Singers to B. B. King.
+He shared Orange’s interests in the theater, Celtic harp music, and all things Danish.
+Dean passed away in December, 2024, and the Handel Aria Competition carries on his memory.

 Staff